IPVM: History

 IPVM was launched in 2008 out of Hawaii, when founder John Honovich had left the surveillance industry after becoming disillusioned with what he described as "overstated marketing claims" that pervaded the industry.
 Soon after launching, IPVM's headquarters moved to Pennsylvania, where most of its employees were living.
 The website began as a news aggregator, though the company would grow to produce original investigations and conduct its own reviews of surveillance equipment.
 However, the publication would begin to gain notoriety more broadly following its investigations into Chinese surveillance firms.
 After publishing reports critical of Chinese video surveillance firms Hikvision and Dahua Technology, the Chinese government blocked IPVM behind its Great Firewall on October 19, 2018.
-Reporters Without Borders subsequently condemned the Chinese government’s decision.
+Reporters Without Borders subsequently condemned the Chinese government's decision.

 In December 2019, IPVM would move again, leaving its headquarters in Lehigh County, Pennsylvania for a 12000 sqft research facility in the residential Miller Heights neighborhood Bethlehem, Pennsylvania.
 The new location allows IPVM to conduct on-site video surveillance hardware and software tests on products from a variety of leading video surveillance manufacturers.
 In March 2021, the Journal of Biomedical Optics published a study by five IPVM researchers and a U.S. military medical service officer on the problems with COVID-19 fever screening devices.
 The study was funded by IPVM and was conducted at the new facility.

+In 2023, Time recognized John Honovich, IPVM's founder, as one of the 100 Most Influential People in AI, citing IPVM as "a leading source of information on the harms of facial-recognition technology" as well as the organization's influence on U.S. policy.

+On March 4, 2025, the Chinese Ministry of Commerce placed 15 U.S. entities (including IPVM) on its export control list, barring the export of dual-use commodities to that business.

-China technology companies' involvement in Uyghur genocide
+China technology companies' involvement in the persecution of Uyghurs

 In May 2021, the BBC aired Are You Scared Yet, Human?, a Panorama documentary featuring an interview with IPVM on Dahua Technology's, Hikvision's, and Huawei's roles in developing mass surveillance technologies in China, including technological products designed to identify Uyghurs.
 In September 2021, IPVM presented an expert statement to the Uyghur Tribunal in the United Kingdom.

 In 2022, IPVM, in association with Ethan Gutmann from the Victims of Communism Memorial Foundation and Bob Fu from ChinaAid, among others, helped Ovalbek Turdakun, a Kyrgyz Christian Xinjiang internment camps survivor, escape to the United States, where he was granted significant public benefit parole.
 Turdakun gave first-person witness testimony about his alleged detention during an April press conference led by IPVM's Conor Healy and the Victims of Communism Memorial Foundation.